VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/QuickStart.md

 See also:

-- Verify licence online and offline.
+- Verify the license online OR offline.
 See the details [here](/anomaly-detection/overview/#licensing).
 - [How to configure `vmanomaly`](#how-to-configure-vmanomaly)

 ### Kubernetes with Helm charts